Azure/ResiliencyCenter/At Scale/ResiliencyOverview.md

 # View resiliency posture across your resources and service groups

 You can use at-scale views to get comprehensive visibility into resiliency gaps across your Azure estate.
-Use the Resiliency section under Resiliency Center (currently displayed as 'Business Continuity center' in the portal) to see a summary of your zone resiliency posture and associated recommendations.
+Use the Resiliency section to see a summary of your zone resiliency posture and associated recommendations.
     ![Screenshot of ABCC Resiliency Overview screen](../img/09-ABCC-At-Scale-Overview-No-SG.png)

 Both views support resource-level and service group-level perspectives.
 If you haven't created service groups yet, you can use the resource-level views to get a summary.
 Service group creation is recommended for scenarios where you want to: